Frequently Asked Questions

 What is Padder Guarantor?

-Padder Guarantor is an insurance policy that acts as a co-signer for tenants who don't qualify on their own.
-It protects you against rent default for up to 12 months of rent (including two months for re-leasing) during the first 36 months of tenancy.
+Padder Guarantor is a contractual liability insurance policy that acts as an optional alternative to a personal guarantor, supporting applicants who may benefit from additional backing during your approval process.
+It protects you against eligible unpaid base rent for up to 12 months (inclusive of up to two months for re-leasing) during the first 36 months of the tenancy, subject to policy terms, conditions, and limits.

 What is Padder Deposit?

-Padder Deposit is an insurance policy that replaces the traditional last month's rent deposit.
-It protects you for up to one month's rent in losses related to rent default, failure to move in, or abandonment, for the duration of the tenancy (up to 10 years).
+Padder Deposit is a contractual liability insurance policy that acts as an optional replacement for the traditional Last Month's Rent deposit.
+It helps to lower a tenant's move-in costs and protects you for up to one month's base rent in eligible losses related to rent default, failure to move in, holdover, or abandonment, for the duration of the tenancy (up to 10 years), subject to policy terms, conditions, and limits.

 Who underwrites the policies?

-Both policies are contractual liability insurance policies issued by the Insurance Company of Prince Edward Island (ICPEI), a Desjardins subsidiary.
-Padder Underwriting Inc. is the managing general agent.
+Both policies are issued by The Insurance Company of Prince Edward Island (ICPEI), part of the Desjardins group of companies.
+Padder Underwriting Inc. is the managing general agent (a licensed insurance intermediary).

 How does Padder benefit my operation?

-Operators using Padder typically see faster lease-ups, higher approval-to-lease conversion, lower bad debt exposure, and reduced administrative overhead — without changing how you screen or enforce leases.
+Operators use Padder to help expand the pool of qualified renters, support faster lease-ups, reduce bad debt exposure, and lower administrative overhead — without changing how you screen or enforce leases.

 Cost & Compensation